oliverandrich/django-tailwind-cli/docs/settings.md

 `TAILWIND_CLI_PATH`
 : **Default**: `"~/.local/bin/"`

-    The path where to store CLI binary on your machine.
-The default value aims for an installation in your home directory and is tailored for Unix and macOS systems.
-On Windows you might need to configure a different path.
+    The path where to store CLI binary on your machine or the path to an manually installed binary.

+    The default behaviour is, that `TAILWIND_CLI_PATH` should point to a directory, where `django-tailwind-cli` is allowed to download the official CLI to.
+Normally, this library tries to manage the tailwind CLI by itself and don't rely on externally installed versions of it.

+    Starting with version **2.7.0** TAILWIND_CLI_PATH can also point to an existing binary, in case you want to install it using some package manager or if you have installed `tailwindcss`` globally with `npm` along with some plugins you want to use.

+    !!! warning

+        If you use the new option from **2.7.0** but haven't installed a binary before running any of the management commands, these commands will treat the configured path as a directory and create it, if it is missing.
+Afterwards the official CLI will be downloaded to this path.

+        In case you want to use the new behaviour, it is highly recommended to also set the new setting `TAILWIND_CLI_AUTOMATIC_DOWNLOAD` to `False`.

+`TAILWIND_CLI_AUTOMATIC_DOWNLOAD`
+: **Default**: `True`

+    Enable or disable the automatic downloading of the official CLI to your machine.

 `TAILWIND_CLI_SRC_CSS`
 : **Default**: `None`